pharo-project/pharo-potentialEnhancementLogs/Pharo7/ROADMAP.md

 - New class definition: The class definition is not scaling anymore due to the large number of options (traits, slot, tage, package, immediate, ephemeron).
 A fluid-based message API should be designed.

-- Support for Undefined classes: When loading old code or code whose superclass has not yet being loaded, the system has inconsistent behavior.
+- [Marcus should review this] Support for Undefined classes: When loading old code or code whose superclass has not yet being loaded, the system has inconsistent behavior.
 Depending on the tools, it may not load the code, raise a warning or decide that the superclass is Object without any other notice and losing the name of the original superclass.
 We are working on a new mechanism to support a unique way to handle such case.
 To be presented at IWST/ESUG

-- Class definition parser: Class definition is parser in different place of the system and in addition the output is the direct creation of a class object instead of an object representing the class definition that can be further manipulated.
+-  [Marcus should review this] Class definition AST: Class definition is parser in different place of the system and in addition the output is the direct creation of a class object instead of an object representing the class definition that can be further manipulated.
 We are working on class definition parser.
 It produces a separate AST.
 It will help the building of tools.

 - Better update infrastructure.
 Pablo Tesone has been working on a better update mechanism, better modular class builder.